 CSE's cyber security and operations master's program is:

 A student who wishes to study Graduate Cyber Security and Operations must have the ability to develop and analyze software for their study.
 An in-depth understanding the interface between computer hardware and software is also required, as is data communications.
 Some mathematical fluency is required.
 Students must demonstrate their potential for success in the program via strong previous academic work and demonstrated English proficiency as appropriate.
 The GRE is not required, but can be helpful for admission decisions; English proficiency must be demonstrated to the satisfaction of the committee.
 Details for these requirements are provided here.
 For students more interest in system administration and management (which includes security), please see the MSIS degree.

 Admission and financial assistantships are separate decisions.
 For information on teaching & research assistantships, fellowships, and other scholarships, please refer here.

-Regardless of the program of study chosen, certain policies apply to all coureswork chosen.
+Regardless of the program of study chosen, certain policies apply to all coursework chosen.
 Please refer to our Graduate Handbook for these additional policies.